IvettB/585_Lab9/README.md

 - **Input Data:** **(Incorrect)** second password + received token from Step 6
 - **ZKP Step:** **Step 8 - Client generates a proof using the password and token**
 - **Plain Language Description:**
 In this run, the client mistakenly enters a different second password.
-Because the proof is created using this password, it will **not match** the expected proof that the server is looking for.
-Since the proof is incorrect, the server will recognize that the client does **not** actually know the correct password.
+Because the proof is created using this password, it will not match the expected proof that the server is looking for.
+Since the proof is incorrect, the server will recognize that the client does not know the correct password.

 ---